 The service sector is the mainstay of the economy and employs the majority of the population.

-Total trade with the EU summed up to €85 million in 2023.
-With a share of 9%, the EU is the third most important trading of the Solomon Islands, and is especially important as an export destination.
+Total trade with the EU amounted to €81 million in 2024.
+With a share of 8%, the EU is the fourth most important trading of the Solomon Islands, and is especially important as an export destination.

-Almost all exports of the Solomon Islands to the EU were eligible for EBA preferences in 2023.
+Almost all exports of the Solomon Islands to the EU were eligible for EBA preferences in 2024.

-Solomon Islands' preference utilisation rate in 2023.
+Solomon Islands' preference utilisation rate in 2024.

 Almost all EU imports from the Solomon Islands are eligible for EBA preferences.
-Eligible imports have shown a clearly positive trend over the years, reaching an all-time high of €99 million in 2023.
+Eligible imports have shown a clearly positive trend over the years, reaching an all-time high of €102 million in 2024.
 Although the Solomon Islands utilise EBA preferences only for a very limited product range, they belonged to the group of highest preference users across all three GSP arrangements until 2020.
-Since then, preference utilisation has dropped strongly, to 46% in 2023.
-The utilisation is particularly high (close to 100%) for the second most prominent product section, vegetable and animal fats and oils, but decreased strongly for preparations of meat and fish, from 81% in 2022 to 25% in 2023.
+Since then, preference utilisation has dropped strongly and been volatile (66% in 2024).

 Access all info about EU-Pacific Islands Countries relations on the International Partnerships website.